DCBR Engine · Published · Zenodo 10.5281/zenodo.19204972

 Marking a claim as evidence-grounded raises its confidence.
 The system reflects researcher judgment, not just model output.

-We're in active development and talking to organisations where defensible, compounding evidence matters.
-If you recognise your domain in this page, we'd like to hear about the specific problem before we describe the solution.
+Epistamate is in active development and talking to organisations where defensible, compounding evidence matters.
+If you recognise your domain in this page, I'd like to hear about the specific problem before describing the solution.

 Start a conversation → See the demo first ← Back to Epistamate